AudiTranscribe/AudiTranscribe/README.md

    ```
 5. Once the command is run, open the `.dmg` file.
 6. Drag `AudiTranscribe.app` into the Applications folder.
 7. Run the application!

+### Linux

+These instructions are most applicable to users on **Ubuntu**, or any Linux system that is running on `amd64`
+with `.deb` installation capabilities.

+1. Head to the latest releases section.
+    - If there are no current releases, you may want to choose a pre-release version instead.
+2. Under the downloads section, download the Linux file.
+3. Unzip the installer package.
+The package should contain one `.deb` file.
+4. Open the `.deb` file using the "Software Install" application.
+5. Click "Install" on the window that appears.
+6. Wait for the application to fully install.
+Then, close the installer window.
+    - Make sure you [read the licence information](https://auditranscribe.app/licences) for AudiTranscribe.
+7. Run the application!

 ## From Source